kindly-ai/heroku-buildpack-google-cloud/README.md

-# ✨ heroku-buildpack-google-cloud: Heroku buildpack for Google Cloud
+# ✨ Heroku buildpack for Google Cloud
 This buildpack installs Google Cloud, activates your service account and sets default project and compute zone.

 ## Config vars